rinjusu/Ririgitriz/README.md

-# Ririgitriz
+# Ririgitriz - Free Pixel Art Font

-**Ririgitriz** is a pixel-style font.
-Intended for my pixel game, this is my first font i made.
-Thanks for seeing this font!
+Ririgitriz is a modern pixel-style font created for indie games, UI design, and digital art.
+Intended for my own pixel game, this .ttf font is hand-drawn on a 48x48 grid.

 ---